Trial Program

 Watch demonstrations from experienced trial attorneys and judges.
 Hone your skills in small workshops with immediate feedback.

-The Trial Program takes place on 8 evenings over 4 consecutive weeks.
-It includes four lectures by prominent San Diego trial attorneys and members of the judiciary, and four “hands on” workshops facilitated by experienced workshop leaders and local judges.
+The Trial Program takes place on 6 evenings over 3 consecutive weeks.
+It includes three lectures by prominent San Diego trial attorneys and members of the judiciary, and three “hands on” workshops facilitated by experienced workshop leaders and judges.
 The format is a Thursday lecture followed by a Tuesday workshop.

-Before the workshops, each student is paired with another student, one representing the plaintiff and the other the defendant.
-Participants are then assigned one of four original case files drafted specifically for the College of Trial Advocacy.
+For the workshops, each student is assigned to a specific fact pattern, and paired with another student to conduct the exercises.
+One student is assigned to represent the plaintiff and the other is assigned to represent the defendant.
 A maximum of six students are assigned to each of 18 courtrooms, with each pair having one hour to practice what they learned in the lecture/demonstration.

 Lecture